 As you start preparing for summer, you may be thinking about hiring some seasonal workers.
 Many municipalities hire short-term employees to help with summer parks and rec programs, act as lifeguards at public pools or assist with maintenance work.
-Due to their youth and inexperience, these employees can be especially vulnerable to workplace injuries.
+Because these workers are often young and inexperienced, they can be especially vulnerable to workplace injuries.

-Many summer employees are teenagers, so it's important to supervise them, at least initially, to make sure they're applying their training correctly.
-One good option is to partner a young worker with a more experienced employee who can monitor their work and provide immediate feedback.
+Supervise New Summer Workers to Prevent AccidentsIt's important to supervise new employees, at least initially, to make sure they're applying their training correctly.
+One good option is to partner a new worker with a more experienced employee who can monitor their work and provide immediate feedback.

 Keep Young Workers Safe During Temporary Work

 Young workers are more likely to be injured on the job.
 Based on studies of emergency room visits, the injury rate for workers under the age of 25 is approximately twice that of workers 25 and over.
 Ensure young, inexperienced employees get adequate training, supervision and are able to ask questions to help avoid accidents.

 When hiring seasonal workers, keep in mind that the Department of Labor does not allow employees under the age of 18 to perform certain hazardous occupations.
 These include roofing operations, excavation operations and most driving of motor vehicles (except for a few limited circumstances).

 Summer work often means working in heat and humidity.
 Follow practices to avoid heat illness, including:

 - Providing breaks in a cool or shaded area

 - Conducting outdoor work during the coolest times of the day, when possible